 Tucson's monsoons create some spectacular views.

 Summer is my favorite season.
 It always has been.
-I love the quiet that settles on Tucson when all the birds have flown north for the season, the excruciatingly bright sunshine, the sauna effect of getting into a hot car.
+I love the excruciatingly bright sunshine and the sauna effect of getting into a hot car.

-But my favorite part of every summer, as it is for most Tucsonans, is monsoon season.
+But my favorite part of every summer, as it is for most Tucsonans, is monsoon.
 Rare humidity builds in a slow arc toward spectacular thunderstorms and life-giving rain.Β

-Before you depart, please make sure it is safe to do so.
+Before you depart for one of these restaurants, please make sure it is safe to do so.
 The National Weather Service has safety guidelines for monsoonsΒ on their website.Β Be sure to avoid driving through washes or overflowing dips.
 Flash floods can happen suddenly even if it's not raining where you are.
 Don't hang out in low areas.
 Monsoons, like most of Tucson's rugged desert environs, can be as dangerous as they are breathtaking.

 Go-tos for a special occasion